 then you would end up with–after 33% in attorney fees–about $25,000.

 $35,000 x 66% = $23,100

-That means, that even after paying the attorney, you still made out with more than twice what you would have on your own.
+Even after paying the attorney, you still made out with more than twice what you would have on your own.

-Insurance companies want you to represent yourself for one simple reason: you know nothing about personal injury law and they work on personal injury cases everyday.
+Insurance companies want you to represent yourself for one simple reason: You know nothing about personal injury law and they work on personal injury cases everyday.
 It is that simple.

 Are Uber or Lyft considered commercial vehicles?